Image Matching by Bare Homography: Evaluation

 \subsection{Ground-truth estimation}

 To compute the error metrics, GT must be available.
-For the planar datasets GT is obtained by hand-taken correspondences distributed onto the images so as to cover uniformly the whole overlapped area between them.
+For the planar dataset GT is obtained by hand-taken correspondences distributed so as to cover uniformly the whole overlapped area between the images.
 From these points the planar homography $H_{GT}$ is computed by DLT~\cite{multiview}.
-A match is considered correct if $\epsilon^{H_{GT}}<t_\perp$ as in Eq.~\ref{max_reproj}.
+A match is considered correct if it lies on the plane and $\epsilon^{H_{GT}}<t_\perp$ as in Eq.~\ref{max_reproj}.

 The GT fundamental matrices $F_{GT}$ for the non-planar dataset have been computed by hand-taken correspondences like in the case of the planar dataset.
 Following the same approach described in~\cite{dtm} matches are considered correct if $\varepsilon^{F_{GT}}<t_\perp$ as in Eq.~\ref{max_epi_error}, but it is also required that the match is compatible with the local neighborhood of hand-taken matches used to compute $F_{GT}$.
 Due to the presence of semi-dense methods in the evaluation, with respect to the original dataset more hand-taken matches have been added.
+The acquisition of the hand-taken GT matches is further discussed in SM\ref{sm_gt}.